abousselmi/abousselmi.github.io/_posts/2024-04-20-5g-mobile-private-network.md

 title: "On 5G Mobile Private Networks"
 ---

+Diving into the realm of 5G Mobile Private Networks, seeking to understand their potential, enablers and deployment models.

+- toc
+{: toc }

 ## What is a 5G Mobile Private Network ?

 A 5G Mobile Private Network (MPN), also known as a 5G Private Network